MylesBorins/mylesborins.com/content/pages/about.md

 he spends his days studying and researching at ccrma

- a.k.a 1he center for computer research in music and acoustics
+ a.k.a the center for computer research in music and acoustics

 located in beautiful Stanford, California